0

 Traveller Community

-“One of my first projects at college was to document the landscapes nearby.
-As I took photographs in Shotton, North Wales, by the Steelworks, a large community of travellers arrived on the site.
+“One of my first projects at college was to document the nearby landscape.
+While I was photographing in Shotton, North Wales, by the steelworks, a large community of travellers arrived on the site.

-The camp was split into two parts: the Irish travellers and the New Age travellers.
-The two groups were travelling together, so they all got on with each other.
-When they first arrived, the young Irish kids were throwing stones at me.
-Ben in the above photo was a little lad who clung on to me; I was 17 when I took these photos.
-All the travellers got to know me well; I gained their trust by smoking cannabis with them… once they knew I wasn’t police or undercover, they were fine with me taking their photos.”
+The camp was split into two parts: Irish travellers and New Age travellers.
+They were travelling together, so there was no friction between them.
+When they first arrived, some of the young Irish kids were throwing stones at me.
+Ben, in the photograph above, was a little lad who clung to me; I was 17 when I made these pictures.
+Over time, they all got to know me well.
+I gained their trust by smoking cannabis with them… once they knew I wasn’t the police or undercover, they were fine with me taking photographs.”

-“After Wallasey, I continued my studies at Wolverhampton Poly under Nick Hedges, and finally, in the early 90s, I went to Newport, which Daniel Meadows then headed up.”
+“After Wallasey, I continued my studies at Wolverhampton Poly under Nick Hedges and, finally, in the early ’90s, I went to Newport, which was then headed up by Daniel Meadows.”

 Power of The Image